MEEDOO99/MEEDOO/Rules-Guidebook.md

 The moderation team reserves the right to block problematic users from joining the server.
 It is not possible for me, or anyone, to list every single situation where a user might cause problems.

 # **Section B - General Server Rules**
-These rules apply server-wide, including in text channels, voice channels, and nicknames.
+These rules apply server-wide and can include but are not limited to text channels, voice channels, direct message, nicknames, playing status, etc...

 ### B1.
-Personal Attacks
+Harassment of users & groups
 Users should be polite and respectful when interacting with one another.
 Attacking other users, both on the server and in DM, is prohibited.
 **B1-1.** Joking is OK when everyone is in agreement.
+**B1-2.** This rule also encompasses hate speech, or denouncing a group based on their gender, race, sexuality, etc.

 ### B2.
 Use of slurs/derogatory terms
 The use of slurs is prohibited, regardless of context.
 A slur is any term meant to demean or cause offense to a certain group, based on gender, race, sexuality, etc.